oliviaaaa1222/weather-trend-forecasting/README.md

 Forecasting global weather trends from the **Global Weather Repository** dataset, with a full data-science pipeline covering cleaning, EDA, time-series forecasting, anomaly detection, model ensembling, and advanced climate / air-quality / spatial / geographic analyses.

-This project completes **both** the Basic and Advanced tracks of the assessment.

 ---

 ## Dataset